Factory Automation And Industrial Controls Market Size and Share

 Factory Automation And Industrial Controls Market Analysis by Mordor Intelligence

 The factory automation and industrial controls market size reached USD 311.90 billion in 2025 and is forecast to advance to USD 485.80 billion by 2030, translating into a 9.30% CAGR.
 Momentum builds as manufacturers confront talent shortages, stringent energy-efficiency rules, and the imperative to shorten supply chains.
 Rising labor costs encourage companies to install intelligent robotics and vision-enabled inspection cells, while energy-oriented directives in North America and the EU reward investments in high-efficiency drives and smart metering.
-Digital twins, edge analytics, and cloud-connected controllers form the core of next-generation factories, creating new revenue pools for service providers that overlay condition-based maintenance atop existing hardware stacks.
-Meanwhile, tariff-driven redesigns of semiconductor sourcing are accelerating regional production footprints, further lifting the factory automation and industrial controls market trajectory.
-Platform vendors that blend operational-technology expertise with secure software ecosystems continue to gain pricing power, supported by government funding such as the USD 53 billion CHIPS Act that underwrites capital outlays for domestic fabs.[1]
+Digital twins, edge analytics, and cloud-connected controllers form the core of next-generation factories, creating new revenue streams for service providers that overlay condition-based maintenance on top of existing hardware stacks.
+Meanwhile, tariff-driven redesigns of semiconductor sourcing are accelerating regional production footprints, thereby further enhancing the trajectory of the factory automation and industrial controls market.
+Platform vendors that blend operational-technology expertise with secure software ecosystems continue to gain pricing power, supported by government funding, such as the USD 53 billion CHIPS Act, which underwrites capital outlays for domestic fabs.[1]
 Cybersecurity and Infrastructure Security Agency, “Primary Mitigations to Reduce Cyber Threats to OT and ICS,” cisa.gov

 Key Report Takeaways

-• By product, industrial control systems held 58% of the factory automation and industrial controls market share in 2024, whereas field devices are expanding at a 9.8% CAGR through 2030.
+• By product, industrial control systems held 58% of the factory automation and industrial controls market share in 2024, whereas field devices are expected to expand at a 9.8% CAGR through 2030.

-• By component, hardware accounted for 62.5% of the factory automation and industrial controls market size in 2024; services post the quickest rise at 11.2% CAGR.
+• By component, hardware accounted for 62.5% of the factory automation and industrial controls market size in 2024; services posted the fastest growth at an 11.2% CAGR.

 • By geography, Asia led with 39.4% revenue share in 2024; South America is projected to climb at a 10.1% CAGR during the outlook period.